Lesson 57 – Coffee Break French

-In Lesson 57 we look at the other verbs that take ‘être’ as their auxiliary verb in the perfect tense and we consider a way to remember them.
+In this lesson, we look at the other verbs that take être as their auxiliary verb in the perfect tense and we consider a way to remember them.
+Please note that lesson 17 of Season 2 was originally known as lesson 57 of Coffee Break French.
+We have renumbered the lessons of each season as lessons 1-40 to make things more simple for our listeners.

 Just back from Brittany and proud of my prowess in French especially as day 1 and 2 were mainly J’ai un problème: lost medication and a puncture on a Saturday afternoon in rural France.
 Reached lesson 49 in about 8 weeks and listening to 50 onwards as we drove around France.